slateci/slateci.github.io/_docs/quickstart/slate-client.md

 	  # Multiple ranges can be provided, each seperated by a space.
 	  # Example: 192.168.1.1/32 192.168.2.1/32
 	  # Use 0.0.0.0/0 for open access.
-	  IPRange: 0.0.0.0/0
+	  IPRange: 10.0.0.0/8 172.16.0.0/12 192.168.0.0/16

-At this point you should edit the file to set properties like the cache sizes and the allowed ranges of IP addresses which you will allow to use the proxy.
-With your changes save to the file, you are ready to deploy the application:
+Next, edit the file to set properties like cache sizes and allowed ranges of IP addresses you'll allow to use the proxy.
+Save your changes to the file, and you're ready to deploy the application:

-	$ slate app install --dev osg-frontier-squid --vo grummbles --cluster hoople --conf grummbles-squid-hoople.yaml Successfully installed application osg-frontier-squid as instance grummbles-osg-frontier-squid-global with ID Instance_d78f3751-4db8-410a-b97c-3d1263c0e344
+	$ slate app install --dev osg-frontier-squid --vo grummbles --cluster hoople --conf grummbles-squid-hoople.yaml Successfully installed application osg-frontier-squid as instance grummbles-osg-frontier-squid-global with ID instance_wVsnbXs5cUw

-This message indicates that your application instance has been launched on the Kubernetes cluster.
+This shows your application instance has been launched on the Kubernetes cluster.
 You can double check by listing running instances:

-	$ slate instance list --vo grummbles --cluster hoople Name                                Started             VO        Cluster ID
+	$ slate instance list --vo grummbles --cluster hoople Name                        ID
-grummbles-osg-frontier-squid-global 2018-Aug-23         grummbles hoople  Instance_d78f3751-4db8-410a-
-                                    21:45:07 UTC                          b97c-3d1263c0e344
+	osg-frontier-squid-global   instance_wVsnbXs5cUw

-It is good form to limit instance listings by cluster and VO any time you don't need a broader view, both to reduce load on the SLATE infrastructure and to reduce the amount of information printed to your terminal.
+It's good form to limit instance listings by cluster and VO any time you don’t need a broader view, to reduce the load on SLATE infrastructure and the amount of information printed to your terminal.

-At this point the service should be running, but you have no way to use it.
-SLATE can provide you with more detailed information to solve this.
+The service is running, but you still have no way to use it.
+SLATE has more detailed information to solve this.
 Note that since you can deploy application instances with the same names on different clusters, to uniquely identify an instance you must specify its full ID:

-	$ slate instance info Instance_d78f3751-4db8-410a-b97c-3d1263c0e344
+	$ slate instance info instance_wVsnbXs5cUw
 	Name                      Started      VO        Cluster ID
-	grummbles-osg-frontier-squid-global 2018-Aug-23         grummbles hoople  Instance_d78f3751-4db8-410a-b97c-
+	osg-frontier-squid-global 2018-Oct-17  slate-dev hoople  instance_wVsnbXs5cUw
-	                                    21:45:07 UTC                          3d1263c0e344
+	                          13:17:47 UTC

 	Services:
 	Name                      Cluster IP    External IP    Ports
 	osg-frontier-squid-global 10.104.122.170 198.51.100.62 3128:30402/TCP

+	Pods:
+	  osg-frontier-squid-global-67dc65fcdc-chb9t
+	    Status: Running
+	    Created: 2019-01-14T19:36:02Z
+	    Host: sl-usndh-es1.slateci.io
+	    Host IP: 192.41.231.235
+	    Conditions: Initialized at 2018-10-17T13:18:25Z
+	                Ready at 2018-10-17T13:20:02Z
+	                ContainersReady at 2018-10-17T13:20:02Z
+	                PodScheduled at 2018-10-17T13:18:21Z
+        Containers:
+	      fluent-bit
+	        State: running since 2018-10-17T13:19:57Z
+	        Ready: true
+	        Restarts: 0
+	        Image: fluent/fluent-bit:0.13.4
+	      osg-frontier-squid
+	        State: running since 2018-10-17T13:19:57Z
+	        Ready: true
+	        Restarts: 0
+	        Image: slateci/osg-frontier-squid:0.1

 	Configuration:
 	Instance: global
 	Service:
 	  Port: 3128
-	  ExternallyVisible: true
+	  ExternalVisibility: NodePort
 	SquidConf:
-	  CacheMem: 1024
+	  CacheMem: 128
-	  CacheSize: 20000
+	  CacheSize: 10000
 	  IPRange: 192.168.1.1/32

-The 'Services' section of the listing shows that your proxy is now running, and should (hypothetically) be reachable at 96.14.44.108:3128.
+The ‘Services’ section of the listing shows that your proxy is running, and should be reachable at 96.14.44.108:3128.
 Only members of the VO which deployed an instance (and SLATE platform administrators) can query its information this way, so your services are nominally private (although this should not be relied upon for any serious security).

 ## Application Lifecycle

-If you want to stop an application instance, either because you plan to redeploy it with a new configuration or because you simply don't need it anymore, deleting is also simple:
+If you want to stop an application instance, to redeploy it with a new configuration or because you don’t need it anymore, deleting is also simple:

-	$ slate instance delete Instance_d78f3751-4db8-410a-b97c-3d1263c0e344
+	$ slate instance delete instance_wVsnbXs5cUw
-	Successfully deleted instance Instance_d78f3751-4db8-410a-b97c-3d1263c0e344
+	Successfully deleted instance instance_wVsnbXs5cUw

-While an application instance is running you can also check on what it is doing by viewing its logs:
+While an application instance is running, you can check on what it is doing by viewing its logs:

-	$ slate instance logs Instance_d78f3751-4db8-410a-b97c-3d1263c0e344
+	$ slate instance logs instance_wVsnbXs5cUw
 	========================================
-	Pod: osg-frontier-squid-global-587c9b766d-ml7hh Container: osg-frontier-squid
+	Pod: osg-frontier-squid-global-67dc65fcdc-chb9t Container: osg-frontier-squid
 	2018/11/09 18:30:03| HTCP Disabled.
 	2018/11/09 18:30:03| Squid plugin modules loaded: 0
 	2018/11/09 18:30:03| Adaptation support is off.